Public networks and subnets of a dedicated server

 - gateway.

-You can view the parameter values in the control panel: from the top menu, click Products → Dedicated Servers → Network → Public Subnets tab → Dedicated Subnet Card.
+Parameter values can be viewed in the control panel: in the top menu, click Products → Dedicated Servers → Network → tab Public subnets → dedicated subnet card.

-Apply network settings.
-Availability on the server will be lost unless the VLAN on the port is changed.
+Apply the network settings.
+Server availability will be lost until the VLAN is changed on the port.

 4. Switch the VLAN on the server port

-- In the Servers section, open the Server page → Ports tab.
+- In the Servers section, open the server page → tab Ports.

-- Save the changes you have made.
-Access to the server will be restored with the new IPv4.
+- Click Configure.
+Server access will be restored with the new IPv4.

-- In the Servers section, open the Server page → Ports tab.
+- In the Servers section, open the server page → tab Ports.

-- In the server OS, change the values of the public network interface settings.
-For more information, see the Configure the network interface on the server instruction.
-You can view the parameter values for working with a public IP address from a shared subnet (
+- In the server OS, change the network interface parameter values for the public network.
+See the Configure the network interface on the server tutorial for details.
+Parameter values for working with a public IP address from the shared subnet (

-/32) in the control panel: from the top menu, click Products → Dedicated Servers → Network → Subnet tab → Dedicated Subnet card.
+/32) can be viewed in the control panel: in the top menu, click Products → Dedicated Servers → Network → tab Subnet → dedicated subnet card.